pzhaojohnson/rnacanvas.position-pairs/README.md

 of a position paired with itself
 (i.e., a position pair
-composed of the same position twice), though such a pairing doesn't have a biological underpinning.
+composed of the same position twice), though such a pairing has no biological underpinning.